PRIMER & JADES reveal an abundance of massive quiescent galaxies at 2 < z < 5: Photometric Sample

-In Section \ref{section:data:imaging}, we restricted our photometric galaxy catalogue to only those with full coverage in the $HST$ ACS bands F435W, F606W and F814W, in addition to our 8 NIRCam bands.
+In Section \ref{section:data:imaging}, we restricted our photometric galaxy catalogue to only those with full coverage in the \textit{HST} ACS bands F435W, F606W and F814W, in addition to our eight NIRCam bands.
 This is contrary to many similar studies in the recent literature that use much larger imaging areas, much of which only benefits from NIRCam photometry.
-In this section we investigate the impact of $HST$ data on the selection of high-redshift massive quiescent galaxies, by comparing our fiducial results (`$HST$+$JWST$') with an identical analysis on the same catalogue except for the removal of these filters.
-It might be expected that the lack of $HST$ ACS optical filters may lead to (i) poorer $z_{\mathrm{phot}}$ accuracy and (ii) less sensitivity to UV star formation.
+In this section we investigate the impact of \textit{HST} data on the selection of high-redshift massive quiescent galaxies, by comparing our fiducial results (`\textit{HST}+\textit{JWST}') with an identical analysis on the same catalogue except for the removal of these filters.
+It might be expected that the lack of \textit{HST} ACS optical filters may lead to (i) poorer $z_{50}$ accuracy and (ii) less sensitivity to UV star formation.
 In the following analysis, we explore both of these effects, finding both to be significant.

-We complete a `$JWST$-only' SED-fitting run over the same area excluding the $HST$ photometric points, and select massive quiescent galaxies using the exact same method as was used in our `$HST$+$JWST$' run (see Section \ref{section:methods:selection}).
+We complete a `\textit{JWST}-only' SED-fitting run over the same area excluding the \textit{HST} photometric points, and select massive quiescent galaxies using the exact same method as was used in our `\textit{HST}+\textit{JWST}' run (see Section \ref{section:methods:selection}).

-For the $JWST$-only run we identified 202 (124 robust) passive candidates, compared to 225 (150 robust) in the $HST$+$JWST$ run, representing a 10 per cent decrease of $z>2$ massive quiescent galaxy candidates (23 objects), and a 17 per cent decrease in the robust sub-sample.
-In addition, out of these 202 passive galaxies, only 185 are in common with the $HST$+$JWST$ run, meaning that in reality 18 per cent (40 objects) are lost as a result of the lack of $HST$ optical filters.
-In addition, the remaining 17 candidates identified solely in the $JWST$-only run are most likely spurious, representing a false positive fraction of 8 per cent.
+For the \textit{JWST}-only run we identified 202 (124 robust) passive candidates, compared to 225 (150 robust) in the \textit{HST}+\textit{JWST} run, representing a 10 per cent decrease of $z>2$ massive quiescent galaxy candidates (23 objects), and a 17 per cent decrease in the robust sub-sample.
+In addition, out of these 202 passive galaxies, only 185 are in common with the \textit{HST}+\textit{JWST} run, meaning that in reality 18 per cent (40 objects) are lost as a result of the lack of \textit{HST} optical filters.
+In addition, the remaining 17 candidates identified solely in the \textit{JWST}-only run are most likely spurious, representing a false positive fraction of $\simeq 8$ per cent.